-Dr Eben Nel has 17 years’ experience in the financial planning and fiduciary industry, the last seven of which have been with PSG Trust in Port Elizabeth.
+Dr Eben Nel has twenty-one years’ experience in the financial planning and fiduciary industry, the last eleven of which have been with PSG Trust in Port Elizabeth.
 Dr Nel specialises in estate planning, wills and trusts.
 He has a doctorate in trust law and financial instruments and is an Advocate of the High Court of South Africa.

-He is also a Certified Financial Planner and Research Fellow in the Faculty of Law at the Nelson Mandela Metropolitan University.
+He is also a Research Associate in the Faculty of Law at the Nelson Mandela University.
 Dr Nel contributes regularly to peer-reviewed legal publications on trust law and related topics.

 Angélique Visser, a director at Baraza Wealth, has 23 years’ experience in estate planning, estates, trusts, wills and tax.
 Positions held previously were Head of Fiduciary at Standard Bank Private Clients, Head of Governance at FNB Trust Services and Director at FNB Trust Services Namibia.
 She is a Certified Financial Planner, a member of the Society of Trust and Estate Practitioners (STEP) and the South African Institute of Tax Professionals (SAIT).

 She was Chairperson of the Fiduciary Institute of Southern Africa (FISA) from 2012 – 2015 and liaises with the Chief Master’s office, SARS, National Treasury and various other stakeholders as a National Council Member.
 She has a law degree and a post graduate diploma in financial planning.
 She is passionate about the industry and is a regular commentator in the media.